Boston Finance Schools

 Master of Science in Finance

 MSF candidates at UMass Boston are required to take business classes in accounting, economics, and financial management, as well as finance courses in such areas as corporate finance, investment portfolio analysis, and international financial management.
 Students additionally choose from electives that cover topics like environmental accounting, risk management, mutual funds management, and derivative securities.
 The program culminates with a mandatory course in acquisitions and mergers.
+In addition to the general finance track, the program offers an investment management and quantitative finance track.

 PhD in Business Administration, Finance Track